bbauska/W3Cx-5of5/README.md

 could have this located outside of the class and it will just use the coordinates of two points for computing the distance.
-But if it&apos;s meant to work only on points, it&apos;s a good idea to put it as a class method inside the point class.
+But if it&apos;s meant to work only on points, it&apos;s a good idea to put it as a class method inside the point class.</p>

-Like this, when you will compute the distance between 2 points, we&apos;ll just call: Point.distance(), passing the 2 points as parameter.
+<p>Like this, when you will compute the distance between 2 points, we&apos;ll
+just call: Point.distance(), passing the 2 points as parameter.
 In plain text, it means: &quot;class point, please compute the distance between these 2 points that are instanced of your class&quot;.
 When you&apos;ve got methods that are only related to instances of the class itself, it&apos;s a good idea to put it inside.
-And you precede them by the "static" keyword.
+And you precede them by the "static" keyword.</p>

-Because sometimes, you can call such methods without using any instance.
+<p>Because sometimes, you can call such methods without using any instance.
 For example, if I want a method that will work on the "numberHeroesCreated": static getHowManyHeroesYouCreated()&#133;
 HowManyHeroesYouCreated.
-And here, it makes sense that it should be a special method because, instead of using an instance name, I will use the name of the class.
+And here, it makes sense that it should be a special method because, instead of using an instance name, I will use the name of the class.</p>

-getHowManyHeroesYouCreated()&#133; 0!
+<p>getHowManyHeroesYouCreated()&#133; 0!</p>

 <!-- end transcript 4.3.6 -->